What is House-sitting and What do House-sitters Do?

 Whether you’re a traveller or not, house-sitting is a service that provides a wide range of benefits for the greater good, for all that are involved.
+So, what is house-sitting and what does a house-sitter do?
 In a nutshell a house-sitter takes care of someone’s home whilst they are away in return for the benefit of living there for free.
 More often than not the house-sit coincides with pet-sitting the homeowners furry/feathered/scaly and/or shelled family members.

 Scattered throughout this post are photos of all the furry wee cuties we have had the pleasure and privilege of minding thus far.
 Sorry Rulon (tortoise), Albuquerque, New Mexico and Mr. Goldfish, Alpine, Utah – we never did snap your photos!